Perfectly Unreasonable Tastemakers

 Makes four servings.

-• 8 parts Maker's Mark Fat-washed with Peanut Butter
+• 8 parts Maker's Mark Fat-Washed with Peanut Butter

 • 4 parts Lemon Juice